A Thorough Guide to All Things Treated Lumber

-Pressure treated wood is impregnated with chemicals while under pressure.
-Untreated lumber is placed into a large horizontal treating cylinder.
-The door is sealed, and a vacuum is applied to remove most of the air from the cylinder, and the wood cells in the process.
-The preservative solution is then pumped into the cylinder, and the created pressure, forces the preservative solution into the empty wood cells.
+Like its name suggests, pressure-treated wood is wood that has been treated with chemicals while under pressure.
+First, untreated lumber is placed into a large horizontal treating cylinder.
+The door is sealed and a vacuum is applied to remove most of the air from both the cylinder and the cells of the wood in the process.
+A preservative solution is then pumped into the cylinder and the created pressure forces the preservative solution into the empty wood cells.

 Most treated wood is pressure-treated, but wood can also be surface coated.
 Surface coated means that the application of the preservative chemical is introduced by dipping, brushing or spraying the wood without being exposed to pressure.
 This is common when it’s necessary to treat the lumber or building components after they are installed.

 Most dimensional lumber is dried in a kiln, but treated wood is not dried after treatment.
-There are exceptions such as foundation grade lumber and plywood, which needs to be dried to a moisture content of no more than 19 percent for lumber and 15 percent for plywood.
+There are exceptions to this, such as foundation grade lumber and plywood, which needs to be dried to a moisture content of no more than 19 percent for lumber and 15 percent for plywood.
 This is referred to as Kiln Dried After Treatment (KDAT).
 Wood does most of it’s warping, twisting, and cupping as it dries.
-So, it’s hard to determine if you’re getting a straight board when it’s still wet.
-Check out this story to help predict if your treated board will stay straight.
+It’s hard to determine if you’re getting a straight board when it’s still wet.

 Can I make my own wood treatment chemicals?